How To Grow Squash In A Vertical Garden

 Choose Your Squash

-Next, you will need to decide what kind of squash you want to grow.
-There are summer types and winter types - and so many varieties to choose from!
-Check out our post about the 54 types of squash before choosing one.
-No need to click through now - we'll link to that again at the end of the post!
+Check out this post about the 54 types of squash before choosing one.
+There's no need to click through now - we'll link to that again at the end of the post!

 Summer Squash

-Summer squash is thinner skinned and is grown, harvested and eaten fresh.
+Summer squash is thinner-skinned and is grown, harvested, and eaten fresh.
 The most common types of summer squash are:

-Zucchini squash is similar in shape to the yellow squash, but are typically green in color.
 These squash have found mass popularity due to their versatility in cooking.
-They frequently substitute pasta in low-carb dishes, or are grated and used to make bread or muffins.
+They frequently substitute pasta in low-carb dishes or are grated and used to make bread or muffins.

 Winter Squash